 Last year, I set up an equation to predict how high Bitcoin will float in 5 or 10 years.
 It involved a lot of WAGs (wild *ss guesses).
 Although I am a pundit, I am not a mathematician, and so the attempt was incomplete.
 No need to rehash that exercise.

-Passport-s-TAs Hysteria Withers, Bold Becomes Mundane
+As Hysteria Withers, Bold Becomes Mundane

 Eventually consumers, banks, brokers, and governments will recognize that Bitcoin is a far greater opportunity than it is a threat.
 It pulls the world together by decoupling currency controls from national agenda, inflation, manipulation and loss (You can back up your Bitcoin.
 Try doing that with your paper money or a defunct bank).

-Philip Raymond is CEO and Co-Chair of CRYPSA,
+Philip Raymond is CEO and Co-Chair of CRYPSA, The Cryptocurrency Standards Association.

-* This is just one reason why an eventual transition to Bitcoin (as currency, and not just as a payment instrument) is in the national interest.
+_____________ * This is just one reason why an eventual transition to Bitcoin (as currency, and not just as a payment instrument) is in the national interest.
 It demonstrates to citizens that monetary policy is backed by more than growing debt, inflation or the promises of transient officials.
 It returns any government or economic entity to a non-inflationary, limited-supply pie.
 The pieces of pie can grow in value, but the pie cannot be watered down by printing more ingredients, counterfeit or even by enemy action.

 Peter Thiel’s Valar Ventures and Citigroup’s Citi Ventures have backed a New York-based startup that lets retail investors place orders for securities on news websites, financial blogs and mobile apps, as investments in young financial-technology companies continue to grow.